Andaman and Nicobar Islands: Demographics

-As per the 2011 census, the population was 380,581, of which 202,871 (53.3%) were males and 177,710 (46.7%) were females.
+As per the 2011 census of India, the population of Andaman and Nicobar islands was 380,581, of which 202,871 (53.3%) were males and 177,710 (46.7%) were females.
 The sex ratio was 878 females per 1,000 males.
 There were a total of 94,551 households and about 143,488 (37.7%) of the population lived in urban areas.
 Hinduism (69.5%) is the major religion of people of the Andaman and Nicobar Islands followed by Christianity (21.7%) and Islam (8.5%).

 The Andaman islands were populated by the indigenous people (the Great Andamanese, the Onge, the Jarawa and the Sentinelese) who were isolated and spoke Andamanese languages for thousands of years.
 The Nicobar islands, which was part of trade routes and was frequented by travellers, were populated by Shompen people before the islands were settled by Nicobarese people, who spoke Austroasiatic languages.
-The islands include the North Sentinel Island, home to the Sentinelese people, among the only known uncontacted tribe in India.
+The islands include the North Sentinel Island, home to the Sentinelese people, among the only known uncontacted tribes in India.
 When the islands were first colonised, the population of the natives were estimated to be around 5,000 and while the population of islands temporarily increased during colonisation, the population saw a massive spike post-1960s due to the policies of the Union Government that encouraged settlers from other parts of the country.
 In the early 21st century, the population of indigenous people has drastically dropped.
 As of 2016, it was estimated to consist of 44 Great Andamanese, 380 Jarawas, 101 Onges, 15 Sentinelese and 229 Shompens.
 The Government of India is trying to protect the remnant population by providing access to healthcare facilities, communication and social engagement.